rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 * (1) `n1` could technically close `s0` => test: `(level(n1) == level(n0) + 1)`
 * (2) `n2` could close `s1` => test: `(level(n2) == level(n1) + 0)`

-Obviously, test-1 is different to test-2, which is why case dependent testing would be required.
-That is, these node levels can not be used for a general purpose tests while being unaware of the involved types of sections.
-Note that, adjusting these node level values according to the section types beforehand, would essentially be equivalent to option 3.
+Obviously, test-1 is different to test-2, which is why case dependent tests would be required.
+That is, these node levels can not be used for general purpose tests while being unaware of the involved section types.

+Note that, the adjustment of these node level values according to the section types involved, would essentially be equivalent to option 3 (i.e. using the node levels of the corresponding parent containers).

 * (1) transformed test: `(level(n1) - 1 == level(n0))`
 * Note that `level(n0)` is the node level of `n0`'s parent container.